Datsy/datsy-api/README.md

 Running Grunt
 -------

-Run `grunt` from the command line to automatically do the following after each JavaScript file has been saved/modified:
+When you run `grunt` from the command line, the following will happen after each file save:
 * lint your changes and display any errors
 * run all unit tests within `test/` and display any errors